Know your workers’ compensation rights and responsibilities after a workplace injury or occupational illness

 If a list isn’t provided within a reasonable timeframe, you can go to the doctor of your choice.
 If there is a posted list and you don’t go to a doctor on that list, your employer and its insurance company can use this as a reason to deny you workers’ comp benefits.

-4. File claim with Georgia State Board of Workers’ Compensation
+4. File a claim with the Georgia State Board

 5. Request a copy of the report and/or notes

 Ask your employer for a copy of the report they filed with their insurance company.
-Also be sure to save a copy of the Form WC-14 you filed with the State Board.
-If your supervisor will not make a written report, you should make a report for your own files.
+Also, be sure to save a copy of the Form WC-14 you filed with the State Board.
+If your supervisor doesn’t make a written report, you should make a report for your own files.

 6. Update your employer

 If your doctor excuses you from work or gives you work restrictions, get this in writing and give it to your employer.
 Keep a copy for yourself.
 If the doctor excuses you from work indefinitely, find out from your employer how frequently your employer wants you to call in.
-Comply with those requirements.
+Be sure to comply with those requirements.

 If you are unable to work, make sure the insurer knows that, too.